wayneotemah/Hyper-Motion/README.md

 ## 🌏 Citation
 <pre>
 @article{xu2025hypermotion,
-  title={Hypermotion: Dit-based pose-guided human image animation of complex motions}, author={Xu, Shuolin and Zheng, Siming and Wang, Ziyi and Yu, HC and Chen, Jinwei and Zhang, Huaqi and Li, Bo and Jiang, Peng-Tao}, journal={arXiv preprint arXiv:2505.22977}, year={2025}
+  title={Hypermotion: Dit-based pose-guided human image animation of complex motions}, author={Xu, Shuolin and Zheng, Siming and Wang, Ziyi and Yu, HC and Chen, Jinwei and Zhang, Huaqi, and Zhou Daquan, and Tong-Yee Lee, and Li, Bo and Jiang, Peng-Tao}, journal={arXiv preprint arXiv:2505.22977}, year={2025}
 }